Booting with USB Flash Drive (Generic Computers)

 - Boot Option Filter: "UEFI and Legacy" or "Legacy Only"

-HOW TO BOOT INTO BIOS
+HOW TO BOOT INTO BIOS / UEFI

-If it is not displayed, usually it's: F1, F2, F8, F12 or Del key, here is the list of common brands and the corresponding BIOS Setup keys:
+If it is not displayed, common keys: F1, F2, F8, F12 or DEL.

 - ACER: F2, Del